-Tebow is (somehow) still in the NFL.
+Tebow won a playoff game in the NFL.
 The Manning Brothers are Hall of Famers.
-Stafford just moved to Los Angeles.
+Stafford leads a talented Los Angeles Rams offense.
 But what about Murray?
 Where did he go?

 Aaron Murray is a myth, on par with Hercules and Icarus.